netmikey/testprocesses/README.md

   - `TcpPortEventDetector`: detects when a given port has been opened or closed.
   - `RecursiveProcessTerminationEventDetector`: detects when a test process has stopped running.
 This EventDetector is used by default as ShutdownDetector in `AbstractTestProcessDefinition`.

-In the example above, we tell TestProcesses that whenever it starts the `MyTestProcess` definition, it should block and wait for the process to print the string "My process has started" on its stdOut stream before contining the tests.
+In the example above, we tell TestProcesses that whenever it starts the `MyTestProcess` definition, it should block and wait for the process to print the string "My process has started" on its stdOut stream before continuing the tests.

 Finally, note the presence of Spring's `@Component` annotation.
 Using this annotation will create an instance of the `MyTestProcess` definition and register it as singleton in Spring's test context.
 Registering a definition as Spring bean is one way to have TestProcesses find it when we want to use it later.

-### Useing a test process for a test
+### Using a test process for a test

 Once a TestProcessDefinition has been created, we can tell TestProcesses to make sure it is running before starting a given test method: